Subscribe to RSS feeds Bulkowski Blog via RSS

 Measure rule for upward breakouts

-Price trendFor upward breakouts, the best performing patterns are those with a short-term (less than three months) move leading to the pattern.
-Downward breakouts do better with a long-term move (over six months) leading to the pattern.
+Price trendFor upward breakouts, the best performing patterns are those with an intermediate-term (between 3 and 6 months) move leading to the pattern.
+Downward breakouts do better with a short-term move (less than 3 months) leading to the pattern.

 Yearly lowDownward breakouts perform best when the breakout is within a third of the yearly low.
-For upward breakouts, performance is constant among the three ranges (high, middle, and low).
-The link on the left provides statistics and this link gives additional information.
+For upward breakouts, performance improves when the breakout is within a third of the yearly high.
+The link on the left provides statistics (probably outdated) and this link gives additional information.

 Throwbacks and pullbacksThrowbacks and pullbacks hurt post breakout performance.
 The links on the left define throwbacks and pullbacks.
 These links for throwbacks and pullbacks discuss performance.